American Airlines Flight 320: Passengers and crew

-The flight carried 68 passengers and 5 crew members, all residents of the United States.
-Of the 68 passengers, 5 survived.
-The bodies of two of the victims were never recovered.
-One of the two flight attendants and the captain of the flight died in the crash.
-One of the crash victims was Beulah Zachary, the executive producer of the television series Kukla, Fran and Ollie, which was broadcast from 1947 to 1957.
-Also aboard the plane was Robert Emerson, a research professor at the University of Illinois who was internationally known for his research into plant photosynthesis, and Herbert Greenwald, a Chicago real estate developer.
+Flight 320 carried 68 passengers and 5 crew members, all of whom were residents of the United States.
+Five passengers survived the crash, and the bodies of two of the victims were never recovered.
+The captain and one of the two flight attendants were among those killed.
+Among the passengers who died were Beulah Zachary, executive producer of the television series Kukla, Fran and Ollie, Robert Emerson, a research professor at the University of Illinois known for his work on photosynthesis, and Herbert Greenwald, a Chicago real estate developer.

-The captain of the flight, Albert Hunt DeWitt, was 59 years old.
-He started his aviation career in 1929 by flying for the Thompson Aeronautical Corporation of Cleveland, which was later acquired by American Airlines.
+The captain, 59-year-old Albert Hunt DeWitt, had begun his aviation career in 1929 with the Thompson Aeronautical Corporation of Cleveland, which was later acquired by American Airlines.
 A resident of Decatur, Michigan, he was qualified to fly all of the aircraft that had been operated by American Airlines and was considered one of the most experienced commercial pilots in the world, with seven million miles flown.
 He had a total of 28,135 hours of flight experience, including 48 hours in the Lockheed Electra and 2,500 hours of instrument time, and had at one time acted as one of American's chief pilots in the New York area.
-He learned to fly airplanes when he was 24 years old.
-In 1930, he had been involved in an accident while he was flying a mail plane over Mishawaka, Indiana, on his way to Chicago.
-Caught in a severe snowstorm, his aircraft stalled and entered a spin, but he was able to jump out of his plane before it crashed and he landed in a 75-foot-high tree.
-Before joining American Airlines, he had been a barnstormer in Indiana and Michigan and had been an instructor for various flying schools and clubs in the 1920s.
-He served in both World Wars; in World War I, he was a motorcycle courier, and during World War II, he served as an instructor at flight schools in New York and Chicago.
-He had planned to retire that May, but did not survive the crash of Flight 320.
-His cause of death was listed as drowning, but the medical examiner stated that he had also suffered severe internal injuries that would probably have been fatal had he not drowned.
+DeWitt's cause of death was listed as drowning, but the medical examiner said that he had also sustained severe internal injuries that probably would have been fatal on their own.